Glossary of terms used at the University of Ottawa

 Courses you don’t have to take as part of your University of Ottawa program because you have already completed courses in your country of origin that are considered equivalent.

 Units measuring your progress in your program of study.
-At the University of Ottawa, most courses are worth three credits and an honours bachelor’s program is worth 120 credits, usually spread out over four years.
+Some institutions will say "credits" while we call them "units".
+At the University of Ottawa, most courses are worth three units (credits) and an honours bachelor’s program is worth 120 units (credits), usually spread out over four years.

 Term